 George R.R.
-Martin has provided fans with an update about the final book in the Game of Thrones series.
+Martin has provided fans with an update about the next book in the Game of Thrones series.

-The author took to his blog to announce the highly anticipated finale, The Winds of Winter, is shaping up to be an epic conclusion.
+The author took to his blog to announce the highly anticipated novel, The Winds of Winter, is shaping up to be an epic conclusion.

 He wrote: “THE WINDS OF WINTER is going to be a big book.
 The way it is going, it could be bigger than A STORM OF SWORDS or A DANCE WITH DRAGONS, the longest books in the series to date.